Configuration

 }

-export default MyTsComponent
+export default MyTsComponent;

 If using an existing JavaScript component, import the TypeScript component: